dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 recovery information has to be processed locally.

-Another way to return recovery information is through the use of a :term:`restart`.
+Another way to return recovery information is through the use of a :drm:`restart`.
 A restart is a condition that includes recovery information.
 But unlike most conditions, this condition provides a solution instead of indicating a problem.
 A restart handler — which may be established anywhere useful — can use the information included in the restart to work around the